ana0/SpecFic/PigeonNetwork.md

 **Jane:** What's an aviary?

-**Sandy:** It's where they keep the pidgeons.
-Rebecca's town has been experimenting an interspecies DIWO network ... but it looks like they've been infiltrated by government pidgeons
+**Sandy:** It's where they keep the pigeons.
+Rebecca's town has been experimenting an interspecies DIWO network ... but it looks like they've been infiltrated by government pigeons

 **Jane:** What are they gonna do?